kriseax/MSAMajor2025/challenges/math_interpreter.md

 - Prompt the user to enter a math expression in the format X y Z where y is a math operator (+, _, *, /)
   - "Expression: "
 - Parse the expression to determine which operation to carry out and the value of the numbers
+- If the expression is in an incorrect format, OUTPUT AN "Incorrect Format" and reprompt the user.
 - Output the answer to the expression

 ## Sample Output